renatoathaydes/osgi-run/README.md

 gradle runOsgi
 ```

-Once the framework starts, type ``ps`` to see all bundles installed and running.
+Once the framework starts, type ``lb`` to see all bundles installed and running.
 To see a list of commands available, type ``help``.
 Stop the OSGi framework by typing ``exit``.